sont5413/Environmental_effects_deer_survey_estimates/README.md

 #### Results:

 The environmental factors listed above do not significantly influence estimates of deer density made from spotlight surveys.
 Temperature was found to be the most influential predictor from a simple linear regression model (SLR) and two optimized machine learning models (i.e., random forest and gradient boosting optimized via GridSearchCV).
-The R<sup>2</sup> (i.e., proportion of variance explained by the model) of the selected linear model was poor (~ 0.10).
-However, temperature was found to be a statistically significant predictor (p < 0.001).
-The selected SLR found that for every 1 degree Fahrenheit increase in temperature, there was a 0.80 decrease in the deer density.
-Environmental factors:
+The R<sup>2</sup> (i.e., proportion of variance explained by the model) of the selected linear model was poor (~ 0.17).
+The mean absolute error (MAE) of the SLR was 7.09.
+Temperature was a statistically significant predictor (p < 0.001).
+The selected SLR found that for every 1 degree Fahrenheit increase in temperature, there was a 0.40 acre/deer decrease in deer density.

+The optimized random forest regressor and gradient boosting regressor achieved MAEs of 2.69 and 4.34, respectively.
+Both of these models were better fit to data than the SLR.
+All models reported that temperature was the most influential variable.
+The machine learning models both reported that the variable “month” was the second most influential important feature.

 #### Management Implications: